 The L shaped kitchen is also known as a corner, two wall and peninsula kitchen.
 It can be defined as kitchen cabinets being attached to 2 adjacent walls at right angles to each other.
 If one leg of the cabinetry is not attached to a wall, it is still an L shape but the proper term for this run of cabinets is known as a ‘peninsula’.
 (See Fig 2)

-The L shaped kitchen (See Fig 1) is the most popular type of kitchen layout.
+This kitchen (See Fig 1) is the most popular type of kitchen layout.
 As far as the ideal work triangle is concerned it works efficiently for one cook as long as the L is not too big.
 If space permits it can easily incorporate a dining table, meals area or the much coveted kitchen island.
 More often than not, this type of kitchen layout opens onto an adjoining room making it the perfect kitchen for socialising with family and friends.

 - there is no through traffic to interrupt the work triangle